 Paulette Fair is a co-founder of the Kheprw Institute.
-She has a passion for empowering black youth to succeed academically and gain valuable life skills that will serve them and their community into adulthood.
-In the summer of 2003, Fair, Imhotep Adisa and Pambana Uishi founded KI to provide tutoring for her grandson, her colleague’s son and a couple of their friends in reading, algebra and public speaking.
-Since then she has served as KI's program director and overseen it’s growth to serve a broad group of youth and community who work to improve themselves and change the world.
+She is passionate about empowering black youth to succeed academically and gain valuable life skills to serve them and their community into adulthood.
+In the summer of 2003, Fair, Imhotep Adisa, and Pambana Uishi founded KI to provide tutoring for her grandson, her colleague’s son, and a couple of their friends in reading, algebra, and public speaking.
+Since then, she has served as KI's program director and overseen its growth to help a broad group of youth and the community who work to improve themselves and change the world.

 Pambana Uishi is the Finance Lead/Office Manager and one of the founders of the Kheprw Institute.
 Currently, she handles the organization's accounting, fund development, and administrative aspects.
 Before joining the staff, she worked to encourage civic engagement as an independent consultant and assisted youth and adults in finding and obtaining employment in workforce development.
 With over 30 years of experience in youth development, she is committed to empowering youth with the skills, abilities, and opportunities needed to be a positive force for change in their communities and the world."
 Passionate about working with Kheprw and the community to build community wealth, she believes everyone should have the support and resources to thrive, prosper and be the best.

 Aghilah Nadaraj (she/they) has been a community wealth builder with the Kheprw Institute since 2016 in fund development and climate/environmental justice.
 She represents KI, serving on the board of the Climate Justice Alliance.
 They are passionate about social justice and liberation, especially within the global context, coming from her experience as a diasporic Malaysian Tamil.
 She believes in the power of community and relationships to achieve a radical vision of a just and whole world.